Most people hope to be able to do what they want to do. We hope, and expect, to have rights and freedoms.

 Most of these rights and freedoms are complex and their formal statements may be ambiguous.
 They have to accommodate the wide range of situations, needs, preferences and beliefs of all the people they affect.
 And there must be enough resources to fulfil them.

-There are situations where obligations attached to rights can be exempted, such as medical conditions and physical handicaps.
+There are conditions where obligations attached to specific rights can be exempted, such as medical conditions and physical handicaps.

 Different tribunals will make different judgments of a particular issue.